Mixing Alcohol And Amoxicillin

 Amoxicillin Alcohol Interference

-If you are receiving treatment for alcohol addiction, it is very important to avoid alcohol while taking amoxicillin or any other medication.
-Alcohol can interfere with the effectiveness of the medication and increase the risk of negative side effects.
+If you are receiving treatment for alcohol addiction, it is imperative to avoid alcohol while taking amoxicillin or any other medication.
+Alcohol can hinder the medicine’s effectiveness and raise the risk of negative side effects.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.